danielfone/chchruby-compsoc-library/README.md

 If you really want a challenge, there are bugs in the app not covered in the test suite. >:-)

+[^1]: Unless you know your system has the necessary dependencies for compiling the native nokogiri gem on your platform.
-[^1]: If you're using OS X or linux, you can replace `bundle exec command` with `bin/command` for the instructions above.
+[^2]: If you're using OS X or linux, you can replace `bundle exec command` with `bin/command` for the instructions above.

-## Todo

-- Swap out native deps
-  * json
-  * sqlite3
-  * nokogiri
-- Test on ruby 2.2.2
-- Test on ruby 2.1
-- Test on railsinstaller win8
-- Improve specs